Israel is waiting for you when you're ready!

 - Scholarship amounts will vary depending on the length of a trip.

-- In the event that a 3 week or 21 day trip costs less than the full scholarship allotment of $2200.00, the award will be determined by the committee.
+- If a 3-week or 21-day trip costs less than the full scholarship allotment of $2,200, the award will be determined by the committee.

 - Scholarship funds are sent to the program or trip provider, not to individuals.

 - Commitment to complete the program is required.
-If a trip is cancelled by the provider or if an applicant does not go, applicants must notify the Jewish Federation of Greater Pittsburgh ISRAEL SCHOLARSHIP PROGRAM of the cancellation so that the scholarship money may be refunded in full.
-If an applicant leaves leave his/her program before its completion, s/he must notify the Jewish Federation of Greater Pittsburgh ISRAEL SCHOLARSHIP PROGRAM so that funds can be returned to
+If a trip is cancelled by the provider or if an applicant does not go, applicants must notify the Jewish Federation of Greater Pittsburgh of the cancellation so that the scholarship money may be refunded in full.
+If an applicant leaves their program before its completion, they must notify the Jewish Federation of Greater Pittsburgh so that funds can be returned to the Jewish Federation pro-rated.

 REQUIREMENTS FOR THE NEED-BASED SCHOLARSHIP